CodingCellist/codingcellist.github.io/content/en/post/type-you-an-idris-part-1/index.md

 ```

 Phew!
 For a warmup, it's certainly picked up a bit (at least if you, like me,
-are new to this stuff and feel like you're out of your depth).
-On to part 2...
+are new to this stuff and feel like you're way out of your depth).
+On to part
+2...

 #### Part 2: Variable insertion